 The studies finding DAF to be effective used full-size microphones and headphones.
 Studies of DAF hearing aids found little or no effect.
 Pitch-shifting, also called frequency-altered auditory feedback (FAF), lowers your voice in your headphones typically a half-octave, which for men goes below 100 Hz.
 You need high quality headphones to reach these frequencies.

 Over time Casa Futura Technologies DAF devices become more effective, training more than 50% carryover fluency after the devices are removed.
-Other devices lose what little effectiveness they started with over time.
+DAF devices made by other companies lose what little effectiveness they started with over time.

 The carryover effect means that you can start talking with the headset, and then take it off and continue to talk fluently.
 Headsets are easily slipped on and off, giving you a fluency boost when you need it while training you to not become dependent on the device.

 Headsets also help you to disclose stuttering.
 At the start of a conversation I say that I stutter and that I’m going to use my anti-stuttering device.
 Listeners are curious and ask what the device does.
 I hand the headset to the listener and explain that the device can be adjusted to make stutterers fluent, or to make fluent people stutter.
 I ask if the person wants to try stuttering.
 Everyone says yes, and I “crank up” the DAF to 200 ms. The person then finds him- or herself stumbling over and repeating sounds and words.